How to Make Vision Boards for Wellness and Life Goals

 - If you like, copy some of the images and text and put them in conspicuous places around your home or office for reinforcement.
 Refrigerator and cupboard doors, bathroom mirrors and car dashboards are popular choices.
 Set one on your desk or next to the TV too.

 - Bring life to your vision board by turning it into a mind movie.
 These are really fun to watch and if you add music, they are fun to listen to, as well.

-Because they are easy to make and fun to use, dream boards are a manifesting tool that inspires positive energy and emotion from the start.
+Because they are easy to make and fun to use, vision boards are a manifesting tool that inspires positive energy and emotion from the start.
 They help you stay attuned to what you want whether used alone or along with other visualization and manifestation techniques.
-It is all about getting your brain and energy to work with you to create new habits and possibilities.
+It is all about getting your mind body spirit connection to work with you to create new habits and possibilities.

 For Educational Purposes Only.
 This information has not been evaluated by the Food and Drug Administration.
 It is not intended to diagnose, treat, cure, or prevent any disease or medical condition.
 Please consult with your health provider before using natural remedies and/or complementary therapies if you are pregnant, nursing, or you are being treated for a medical condition.
 Be aware that certain herbs and supplements interact with medications.

 Learning how to accept yourself and heal your self-image is a worthy intention with big benefits for your mental and physical well-being.

 Accepting yourself comes with benefits and challenges.
 A steady dose of loving unconditional self acceptance frees ...